expo/expo/docs/pages/guides/using-firebase.md

 }
 ```

+> Not all React Native Firebase modules require adding a config plugin.
+Other modules that require are [Crashlytics](https://rnfirebase.io/crashlytics/usage) and [Performance Monitoring](https://rnfirebase.io/perf/usage#add-the-performance-monitoring-plugin).

 #### Step 4: Provide google services configuration

 React Native Firebase requires **google-services.json** for Android and **GoogleService-Info.plist** for iOS to configure your project.
 These files contain credentials such as API key and other unique identifiers of your Firebase project.